quickwit-oss/quickwit/README.md

 | Your documents are immutable: application logs, system logs, access logs, user actions logs, audit trail, etc.                    	| Your documents are mutable.   	|
 | Your data has a time component.
 Quickwit includes optimizations and design choices specifically related to time. | You need a low-latency search for e-commerce websites.               	|
 | You want a full-text search in a multi-tenant environment.     	| You provide a public-facing search with high QPS.	|
-| You want to index directly from Kafka. | Search relevancy and scoring is a key feature for your search.
+| You want to index directly from Kafka. | Search relevancy and scoring are key features for your search.
 | You want to add a full-text search to your ClickHouse cluster.
 | You ingest a tremendous amount of logs and don't want to pay huge bills.                                                             	|
 | You ingest a tremendous amount of data and you don't want to waste your precious time babysitting your cluster.